uccser/cs-unplugged/docs/source/author/topics.rst

     - ``curriculum-areas:`` The path to the curriculum areas configuration file.
     - ``programming-exercises-structure:`` The path to the programming exercies structure configuration file.
+    - ``glossary-folder:`` The folder name that contains the Markdown files for glossary definitions.
+    - ``glossary-terms:`` A list of keys of defined glossary terms.

 A complete application structure file may look like the following: